11 Best FREE Things to do in Duluth, MN This Summer

 Other Free Things to do in Duluth, MN

-- Leif Erickson Park & Rose Garden: Parking and park access is free, but the free parking fills up fast; paid street parking available.
+• Leif Erickson Park & Rose Garden: Parking and park access is free, but the free parking fills up fast; paid street parking is available.

-Which of our 11 top-rated free things to do in Duluth, MN are you most looking forward to?
+Which of these free things to do in Duluth, MN are you most looking forward to?
 I’d love to hear about it!

 Jen